surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.5 =

+Added a "Social Desc" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with the Facebook / Open Graph description.

 = 3.4.3 =